-VIII.
+XI.
 COMMUNITY TRANSFORMATION

-Applicants are ineligible to claim points in either Scoring Sections VII.
-Revitalization/Redevelopment Plans or VIII.
-Community Transformation if claiming points in either Scoring Sections VI.
-Place-Based Opportunity or IX.
-Stable Communities.
+Applicants are ineligible to claim points in Community Transformation if claiming points in Stable Communities.

 DCA will select up to five (5) Applications that will receive three (3) points for qualifying under the requirements listed below.
 All applications will compete against each other, regardless of Pool.